DuroMax XP13000EH - 10500/13000W Dual Fuel Generator With Electric Start

 Features

-As for its security measures, the device features an overload protection (circuit breaker) and an automatic low oil shut-off, letting you use it with a peace of mind.
+Considering security aspects, the generator boasts an overload protection (circuit breaker) and an automatic low oil shut-off, offering peace of mind throughout operation.

 Product Videos